DRACKSBOYVEVO/Training-Proyect-Poliandino/readme.txt

 Hi,

 thank you for downloading.
-Have fun and tell your friends about us ;)
+Have fun and tell your friends Sobre nosotros ;)

 Ondrej, Bootstrap Temple